smithmphs/golfCourseMachineLearningChallenge/trainingSets&Tests/set1/bottom/readMe.txt

-Contains training data where the hole is distressed atthe bottom.
+Contains training data where the hole is distressed at the bottom.